stormtek/zepto-range/README.md

 });
 ```

-- event is the name of the event that trigged the handler
+- 'event' is the name of the event that trigged the handler
-- current is the current value the slider has set
+- 'current' is the current **index** the slider has set, rather than the current **value**
-- range is the slider itself
+- 'range' is the slider itself
+- To get the current value the slider has set use range.input[0].value
+ - For some reason range.getValue() does not work inside the event handler